8 Week Mindfulness (MBCT) Course for Health and Wellbeing

 This course is orientated towards improving overall health and well-being for adult members of the public.

-- It is right for anyone with an interest in exploring meditation and wanting to gain an awareness of the patterns of their own mind
+- It is right for anyone with an interest in the power of mindfulness for freeing us from the grip of negative mind states, moods or thoughts and for gaining awareness into the patterns of your own mind.

-- For anyone who is curious about how we can use mindfulness and meditation skills within daily life to manage stress, anxiety or mood
+- For anyone who is curious about how mindfulness and meditation can be used within daily life to untangle the knots and manage stress, anxiety, depression with greater ease.

-- It is right for anyone who wishes to cultivate skills towards thriving in your health and fitness, hobbies, home, work and family life
+- It is right for anyone who wishes to thrive in health and fitness, hobbies, work and family life.

-- The course is also right for those who wish to find greater contentment, self-compassion happiness & appreciation
+- The course is absolutely right for those who wish to let go of perfectionism, be less self-critical or judgemental & to find greater contentment, self-compassion & appreciation.

-No previous experience of mindfulness or meditation is required, the course is aimed at complete beginners to offer a clear and enlightening introduction to mindfulness.
+No previous experience of mindfulness or meditation is required, the course is aimed at beginners to offer a clear and enlightening pathway to mindfulness.
 For those with experience, this course provides a fantastic refresher and an opportunity to deepen practice.

 We meet usually once a week at the same venue and the duration of each session is 1-hour 45 minutes.
 Each session orientates towards a theme.
-We practice different mindfulness meditation techniques for focussing our awareness and attention on what our physical senses are currently experiencing.
+We practise different mindfulness meditation techniques to focus our awareness and attention.

-Meditation techniques include: sitting and lying down meditation, mindful movement including gentle yoga postures, stretching and mindful walking.
+Meditation techniques include: sitting and lying down, mindful movement including gentle yoga stretching and mindful walking.

-The course is experiential, in other words, learning from your own experience of what you notice, what you are aware of and where your attention is drawn to during your own meditation practice.
+The course is experiential, in other words, learning from your own experience of what you notice, what you are aware of and where your attention is drawn to during your own practice.
 It is your experience.
-To aid and enhance skills and learning we also engage in interactive experiential group exercises.
+To aid learning we also engage in powerful, enlightening interactive group exercises.

 Important: This course is not a form of group counselling or therapy, either formal or informal.
 It will not, therefore, be suitable for anyone suffering from severe clinical depression or other severe clinical mental health problems.
 Other therapy avenues would be more suited and helpful.